epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

 `Reopen in Container`.

 You should now be *inside* the container.
-All terminals started in VSCode will be inside the container.
+All terminals started in VSCode will be running inside the container.
 Every file that you open with the VSCode editor will be inside the container.

 There are some caveats because some folders are mounted from the host file system.
 For example, the `ioc-adsimdetector` project folder is mounted into the container as a volume.
-It is mounted under `/epics/ioc-adsimdetector`.
+It is mounted under `/workspaces/ioc-adsimdetector`.
 This means that you can edit the source code from your local machine and the changes will be visible inside the container and outside the container.
 This is a good thing as you should consider the container filesystem to be a temporary filesystem that will be destroyed when the container